 Opioids medications are power pain relievers, but may come with serious complications.
 For this reason, a wide range of non-opioid medications are available to help relieve acute and chronic pain.
+This approach is known as multi-modal pain control.
+Multi-modal pain control eases your pain with a combination of medicines.
+The goal is to reduce the use of narcotics and their unpleasant side effects.
 Your physician after a comprehensive review will determine which medications may be most successful in giving you the best outcome.

 Non-opioid Adjuvant Therapy FAQ